Grubbsy1896/discordbots/README.md

 ### Mc Status Bot
 a minecraft server status bot, that gets a minecraft server's status and relevant information.

+### RoleMenu bot
+a discord bot that uses dislash.py to include a discord.py rolemenu bot using the selectmenu message component.

 ## Addons/Cogs
 These are cogs I've created to be a little more plug and play with the discord bots I've created.